jef-fortunahamid/MintClassicsCo/README.md

 ```
 ![image](https://github.com/jef-fortunahamid/MintClassicsCo/assets/125134025/be3dc97c-5c70-44f5-ae05-9157bec4798b)

-Looking at the status for 'On Hold', 'Disputed', and 'In Process', we cannot have them included as part of the sales, as well as the 'Cancelled' orders.
+Looking at the statuses 'On Hold', 'Disputed', and 'In Process', we can't include them as part of the sales, nor can we include 'Cancelled' orders.
 So we will only be considering 'Shipped' and 'Resolved' orders.

-We will be calculating the difference of the stock at hand and items sold as `diff_stock_vs_sales` and another column to see if these items are 'Overstocked', 'Well-Stocked' and 'Understocked'.
-We will assume if the `diff_stock_vs_sales` is more than twice the `total_ordered_item` then it's 'Overstocked', if the `diff_stock_vs_sales` is less than 500 then it is 'Understocked' and 'Well-Stocked' for the rest.
+We'll calculate the difference between the stock on hand and items sold as `diff_stock_vs_sales`.
+We'll also have another column to categorise these items are 'Overstocked', 'Well-Stocked' and 'Understocked'.
+We'll assume if the `diff_stock_vs_sales` is more than twice the `total_ordered_item` then it's 'Overstocked'.
+If the `diff_stock_vs_sales` is less than 500, then it's 'Understocked' and 'Well-Stocked' for the rest.
 Our final query is:
 ```sql
 SELECT
       p.productCode